pmetin/language_recognition/justifications.md

 * General code structure (tests, Type hints)
 * Git guidelines (Setting up Github Actions, managing branches)

-A concrete example: I asked ChatGPT to generate a few relevant tests for `statistics.py` and it suggested I test the empty dict case that would result in a division by 0.
+A concrete example: I asked ChatGPT to generate a few relevant tests for my functions and it suggested I test the empty input case that would result in a division by 0 (in `compute_stats.py`).

 In all of these areas I asked several questions, got explanations and examples, but in most cases I adapted/rewrote the code so that it would fit my ideas and so that I would understand what's going on.
 For example, ChatGPT suggested tests that were actually testing the `lang_detect` library, not the functions that I had wrote.
 I adapted some of them to fit my functions.
 Another example: I asked for help to switch easily between two already existing branches, and got this reply:
 ```bash